FelDev/FelDev/README.md

-# Employed web developer and wannabe indie hacker
+# Freelance web developer and wannabe indie hacker

 Too busy to make a cool REAME.md...